Irreversible 2-conversion set in graphs of bounded degree: Irreversible 2-conversion set is NP-complete

 A \emph{collecting path} is a path on $m$ vertices $v_1, \ldots, v_m$ where each $v_i$ is connected to a clause gadget.
 Moreover, the vertex $v_1$ is also connected to a vertex of degree $1$.
 A \emph{distributing path} is a path on $n$ vertices $u_{1}, \ldots, u_{n}$.
 Each $u_i$ is connected to a vertex of degree $1$ and to the vertex $z_i$ of the variable gadget $g(X_i)$.
 Finally, $v_m$ is connected to $u_1$; see Figure~\ref{fig:connection}.
 See Figure~\ref{fig:example} for an example of the whole graph $G_\F$.

-\begin{observation} If the vertices of the distributing and collecting paths are white at the beginning they will become all black in the process only if all the clause gadgets get black during the process. \end{observation} \begin{proof} If all spines of clause gadgets are black then it is easy to observe that the vertices of the collecting path get black in at most $m$ steps from $v_1$ to $v_m$.
+\begin{observation} If the vertices of the distributing and collecting paths are white at the beginning, they will become all black in the process if and only if all the clause gadgets get black during the process.
+Moreover, for each vertex $v_i$ of the collecting path, it holds that $v_i$ cannot get black before its corresponding clause gadget becomes black. \end{observation}

+\begin{proof} If all spines of clause gadgets are black then it is easy to observe that the vertices of the collecting path get black in at most $m$ steps from $v_1$ to $v_m$.
 Once $v_m$ is black all the vertices of the distributing path get black in at most $n$ steps from $u_1$ to $u_n$.
 It remains to check that $v_i$ cannot get black before a neighboring vertex $a_i$ gets black.

 We start by checking the vertices of the distributing path.
 By Observation~\ref{obs:variable}(e), the vertex $z_n$ cannot get black before $u_n$.
 Thus $u_n$ cannot get black before $u_{n-1}$ because $u_{n-1}$ is one of the two remaining neighbors which can be black before $u_n$.
 Similarly, for $0 < i < n$, the vertices $z_i$ and $u_{i+1}$ cannot get black before $u_{i}$.
-Thus $u_{i}$ cannot get black before $u_{i-1}$.
-Similarly, $u_0$ cannot get black before $v_m$.
+Also $u_1$ cannot get black before $v_m$.

 Analogously, no vertex $v_i$, $2 \le i \le m$, of the collecting path can get black before $v_{i-1}$ and $a_i$ are both black.
 For $i = 1$ we get that $a_1$ must get black before $v_1$. \end{proof}

 The graph $G_{\F}=(V,E)$ corresponding to the 3-SAT instance $\F$ constructed from these gadgets has a linear size in the size of $\cal F$.
 The size of $L$ is $15m+n+1$.
 Thus $s$ is set to $n+|L| = 15m+2n+1$.